cvs-health/testilo/README.md

 ## Dependencies

+Testilo depends on Plot for the creation of line graphs by trackers used by the `track` module.
+Plot is inserted as a script from the Plot content delivery network.

 The `dotenv` dependency lets you set environment variables in an untracked `.env` file.
 This prevents secret data, such as passwords, from being shared as part of this package.

 When Testilo is a dependency of another application, the `.env` file is not imported, because it is not tracked, so all needed environment variables must be provided by the importing application.